vojtechsimetka/tasegir/README.md

   lint: {
     files: [] // Globby list of paths to lint
   },
+  depCheck: {
+    ignore: [] // Array of modules to ignore, '*' is supported for globbing },
   tsconfig: {}, // Place for tsconfig.json configuration, only compilerOptions are used though.
   entry: utils.fromRoot('src', 'index.ts'), // Entry point
 }